Healthy Vegan School Snacks (easy too!)

 - 1/3 cup Maple Agave Syrup Blend

 Combine all ingredients in a bowl, then form into 1 inch size balls.
 Freeze for 1 hour, then enjoy!
 We store them in our fridge, but they haven’t even lasted more than a day or two around here!

 Dried Fruit Strips & Cashews

 Just like kids love dried fruit bars (aka Fruit Roll-ups), they love these strips too, made with the ends of the bars after they are cut by Imperfect Foods to salvage the food waste!
-You can read all about the inspiring brand in my interview with them).
 And cashews are one of the creamy, milder nuts that many kids enjoy: definitely worth a try.

 Plant-Based Cheese Puffs